pinapelz/discord-mutual-friends-and-servers-graph/README.md

 # Discord Mutual Friends and Servers

+> This fork contains a webui for viewing mutual servers via a bipartite graph

 This is a simple Discord bot that allows you to gather a list of server members who are your friends, along with those you share mutual servers or mutual friends with.

 **Note:**